zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 });
 ```

-The code above creates a new `EditScopeCache`, which is bound to the `DataModels.WebsiteModel` object type.
-The `fetchForExistingData()` method on the cache provides a promise, which informs the view model that the edit scope is loaded and available.
-For an example of using the edit scope within a form,
+<a name="developing-forms-working-with-edit-scopes-create-new-objects-and-bind-them-to-the-editscope"></a>
-view the following sample:
+### Create new objects and bind them to the editScope

-`\Client\Data\MasterDetailEdit\ViewModels\DetailViewModels.ts`
+The following code creates a new set of form field objects and binds them to the `editScope`.
+The sample is also located at  `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\DetailViewModels.ts`.

 ```ts
 private _initializeForm(): void {